hazeez/study/docs/statistics/Hypothesis_Testing_01.md

 If we say the _p_value_ or probability is `30%`, it means that our sample has `30%` chances of going wrong in rejecting the null hypothesis and our chances of getting a promotion will be adversely impacted.

 But, we are humans and we need to have a leeway (a threshold) for making some mistakes / error with the samples.

 This threshold is called as the **level of significance**

 In other words, **level of significance** is the maximum level of risk (maximum acceptable probability - in statistical terms) that we may take in rejecting the null hypothesis while the null hypothesis is actually true.

-Level of significance is denoted by the letter $\space\alpha$ (alpha)
+Level of significance is denoted by the letter $\alpha$ (alpha)

 `alpha` is normally represented as `1%` or `5%` or `10%` etc.